The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 Kay Kensington, of Lexington, Kentucky, agrees.

-“I joined Basecamp six months ago in the hopes of learning more about what sorts of opportunities exist and to gain clarity and direction while embarking on a new career,” she says.
+“I joined Basecamp six months ago in the hopes of learning more about what sorts of opportunities exist and to gain clarity and direction while embarking on a new career,” she said.

 Marinel M. de Jesus, Esq., founder of Brown Gal Trekker and The Porter Voice Collective has been a member since 2018.
 Her writing career and documentary film work “focuses on marketing treks globally with the mission to decolonize and create inclusion and equity in the trekking and outdoor industries.”